Mameluke (British horse): 1829: five-year-old season

 On his first start of 1829, Mameluke beat the four-year-old Rough Robin by two lengths in a match race at Newmarket on 8 May and then ran well in defeat in his next two races.
 In June he came second to the favourite Zinganee in a very strong field for the Ascot Gold Cup, finishing ahead of the Classic winners Cadland (Derby), The Colonel (St Leger) and Green Mantle (Oaks).
 His jockey, Will Wheatley tracked the favourite throughout but Mameluke was unable to match Zinganee's acceleration in the straight and he was beaten two lengths.
 According to the leading sporting correspondent Ben Marshall, Mameluke's performance established him as the second-best horse in England.
 He then finished second to the filly Fleur de Lis, whom he had beaten at Ascot, in the Goodwood Cup in July.
 In this race he was considered a very unlucky loser after Wheatley temporarily lost his way in a thick fog.

 In Autumn, Mameluke ran at Newmarket.
 At the second October meeting he was unplaced behind Lucetta in the Garden Stakes and then raced for The Whip, a four-mile challenge race for a trophy fashioned from the mane and tail of Eclipse.
 Mameluke captured The Whip for Gully by beating the six-year-old "holder", Lamplighter.
 On his final start on 26 October, Mameluke carried top weight to victory in a £100 Newmarket Handicap at the Houghton meeting.

 Stud career

 At the end of his racing career, Gully sold Mameluke to William Theobald who based the stallion at his Stockwell stud in Surrey.
 Gully later attempted to buy the horse back, but Theobald refused.
 Mameluke made little impact as a stallion although some of his daughters had some influence as broodmares.
 At the end of 1837 it was reported that Mameluke had been sold to French breeders and was to be exported to stand as a stallion at Aurillac.
 He died in 1849 at age 25.

 Pedigree

-Mameluke's pedigree contained a good deal of inbreeding.
-He was inbred 3 × 3 to the stallion Sir Peter Teazle, meaning that this horse appears twice in the third generation of his pedigree.
-Sir Peter Teazle's sire Highflyer appears four times in the fourth generation of the pedigree, while Eclipse appears twice.
+Mameluke is inbred 3S x 3D to the stallion Sir Peter Teazle, meaning that he appears third generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+Mameluke is inbred 4S x 4S x 4D x 4D to the stallion Highflyer, meaning that he appears fourth generation twice on the sire side of his pedigree and fourth generation twice on the dam side of his pedigree.

+Mameluke is inbred 4S x 4D to the stallion Eclipse, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.